 Both the middle/junior high and high school program uses a video presentation that can be shown in an assembly or in individual classrooms.
-The video content is completely new to the students each year, and offers students a realistic perspective of the tragic effects of drinking, drug use and drunk driving.
+The video content is completely new to the students each year.
+It offers students a realistic perspective of the tragic effects of drinking, drug use and drunk driving.
 Each of the videos feature real life Missouri teens and families.
-After the video, each student will receive a pledge card which asks them to make a commitment to remain safe and sober.
+After the video, each student will receive a pledge card.
+This card asks them to make a commitment to remain safe and sober.
 Once the pledges are collected, the results are reported on the Safe and Sober website.

 What does it cost?